 One other song from the album, “Computer Age” (Push The Button) (Sunnyview 7″ 3013), released in August 1984 also became a Top 40 hit Billboard’s Black Singles chart.
 During the summer of 1985 Newcleus enjoyed moderate hits with “I Wanna Be A B-Boy” (Sunnyview 12″ 425) and “Let’s Jam” (Sunnyview 7″ 3024).”

-©Jake Katel and Henry Stone.
-All Rights Reserved.
+©Jacob Katel and Henry Stone Music USA Inc. All Rights Reserved.
 No Unauthorized Reproduction